silasanderson/ftree/README.md

 #### [root](https://github.com/silasanderson/ftree/tree/master/root)
 This file stuctor is made to be placed in the root dorectory of a media storage device.

-> warning if you only have one hard drive do not place this in its root

 ```
 ├── 3d